VoltexRB/GCode-Checker/README.md

 If you want to use it, just download the .exe file and you are fine.
 It creates a little config file in the same directory that just saves your custom printer presets, so probably put it anywhere you want in a folder and add a shortcut to it.
 This is a completely free project and will always be free.
 If you find any bugs, let me know through reddit /u/VoltexRB.

+# Changelog
+## Version 1.4
+- Limited the Number of active Error Messages to 200
+- Added a manual Preference save Button
+- Added a Message displaying too many errors have been found
+- Added Numpad support for the TextBoxes
+- Supported Location tracking for Relative, Center Home and Home from GCode Commands

 <br/>
 <br/>
 <br/>